imirzadeh/epsl-website/content/reu.md

 ## Program Overview

 The objective of the REU program is to provide unique training, research, and education opportunities for undergraduates in the area of technology-driven healthcare systems, particularly for underserved communities.
 The REU participants will have chances to explore multidisciplinary topics in pervasive computing, machine learning, data mining, circuits, and system design as applied to healthcare, population health, and health sciences.
-Leveraging the *community of scholar* promoted by the Washington State University (WSU) Office of Undergraduate Research, REU students will have ample opportunities for extracurricular, social, and group activities.
-The participants will experience working with and learning from faculty, postdocs, and students with different, but complementary technical backgrounds and cultures; e.g., computer scientists working with health scientists and vice versa.
+Leveraging the *community of scholars* promoted by the Washington State University (WSU) Office of Undergraduate Research, REU students will have ample opportunities for extracurricular, social, and group activities.
+The participants will experience working with and learning from faculty, postdocs, and students with different but complementary technical backgrounds and cultures, e.g., computer scientists working with health scientists and vice versa.
 Both theoretical and practical (hands-on) research will be emphasized.

 {{< gallery >}}